-Well, if you’ve read even one article on beekeeping, you can see how misguided I was.
+Well, if you’ve read even one article on natural beekeeping, you can see how misguided I was.

 My first warning to you would be, prepare for a life-long addiction to these little creatures.
-They will transform your outlook on life with the many benefits that come with beekeeping.
+Raising honey bees will transform your outlook on life with the many benefits that come with beekeeping.

 Before I get too sentimental, why don’t we get things started?
 Here’s how to successfully start beekeeping as a beginner…

 3 Questions to Consider Before You Start Beekeeping

 Do you notice a different colored blossom from the usual mix during springtime?
 Does the sight of a bird taking a bath make you pause?
 Do you have an interest in animal documentaries and such?

 You don’t need to be an environmental activist, but you will need to learn about the environment your bees will be living in to ensure that they are healthy.